-Numerous algorithms and methodologies exist that can be utilised during the phase, and we present here a taxonomy of the methodologies, as well as some examples of algorithms belonging to the corresponding groups.
-Under each group, you will find a list of links to the relevant Blueprints that explain the methodology in more detail.
+Numerous algorithms and methodologies exist that can be utilised during the phase, and we present a taxonomy of the methodologies, as well as some examples belonging to the corresponding groups.

 Basic data transformations

 These are some of the simpler transformations that can be applied on the dataset.
-The derived features can be created from the initial schema of the dataset using several feature engineering methodologies.
-For example, the AI engineer may decide to use simple mathematical transformations such as rolling averages.
-Combining features is also a very often process, perhaps a new column is introduced in the dataset that is the result of a computation between two existing columns.
-Finally, the AI engineer may need to filter on an existing feature e.g., specific timestamps may need to be used to filter the entire dataset.
+The derived features can be directly created from the initial dataset using several methodologies.
+For example, using simple mathematical transformations, new features can be derived such as rolling averages.
+Combining features is also very frequent, like introducing a new column in the dataset that is the result of a computation between two existing columns.
+Filtering on an existing feature is another example of transformations used e.g., specific timestamps may be used to filter the entire dataset.

-Often, our predictive features are not in perfect condition and cannot be directly used in the following steps of the AI pipeline.
-Many issues can rise with regards to the quality of the data during the data engineering phase and should be dealt with during feature engineering.
-A typical problem that may arise is that of missing values.
-The AI engineer needs to decide on the strategy that will be used with regards to the imputation of these missing values.
-Perhaps, it is decided that the missing value rows are not that many, and the feature can be kept just by losing these few rows.
-In other situations, the missing values are quite a few and weaken the predictive strength of the feature, perhaps the feature cannot be used.
+Often, our predictive features are not in perfect condition and cannot be directly used in the AI pipeline.
+As an example, a typical issue that may arise with the data is that of missing values.
+A strategic decision needs to be taken with regards to the imputation of these missing values.
+Perhaps, if the missing value rows are not that many, the feature can be kept just by losing these few rows.
+In other situations, the missing values are many, weaken the predictive strength of the entire set, and the feature cannot be used.
 Other times the feature is essential given the business context and a more sophisticated strategy needs to be defined to fill in the missing values.
-Scaling is also an important matter that needs to be addressed during this stage can include scaling, especially if the Neural Networks are to be used during the Modelling and Evaluation phase.
-Another example of a data problem that appears is outliers.
-Outlier detection is a complex process itself and many techniques can be deployed from simple statistical ones to more sophisticated full AI pipelines
+Another example of data noise is outliers.
+Outlier detection is a complex process, and many techniques can be used, from simple statistical ones to more sophisticated full AI pipelines, to handle outliers.

-Sometimes, the task at hand might require more complicated data manipulation, perhaps the data is too noisy or too sparse.
-In this situation the AI engineer will have many advanced feature engineering techniques at hand, that can range from complex algorithms to Artificial Intelligence structures, trying to understand patterns within and enhance the initial dataset.
+Sometimes, the task at hand might require more complicated data manipulation.
+In this situation advanced feature engineering techniques, that can range from complex algorithms to separate Artificial Intelligence pipelines, may be used to enhance the initial dataset.
 An example of such an advanced AI methodology is the use of Generative Adversarial Networks in the case of sparse or small datasets to generate new synthetic data that follow the existing sample distribution.
-Other examples, amongst many, are class rebalancing using SMOTE techniques, the use of convolutions to generate possible new data from existing datasets and the use of auto-encoders to generate interim features that deconstruct existing features and that can then be used as features describing the dataset themselves.
+Other examples include class rebalancing using SMOTE techniques or the use of auto-encoders to deconstruct existing features into simpler ones that can then be used to describe the dataset.